moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 npx hardhat console --network dancebox
 ```

-Next you can take the following steps, entering in one line at a time:
+Next, you can take the following steps, entering one line at a time:

 1. Create a local instance of the `Box.sol` contract